uwsampa/accept/docs/cli.md

 Use the `TESTARGS` variable to provide a second, potentially slower-running, invocation of your program.
 Again, here's an example from fluidanimate:

     TESTARGS := 4 5 in_300K.fluid out.fluid

+### Setup Tasks

+In rare cases, you may need to do some setup work before any ACCEPT tasks get started.
+In one of our benchmarks, for example, we need to build a tool to do the quality evaluation; in another, a `./configure` script is necessary to adapt to platform details.
+In this case, you can define a `setup` target in your Makefile describing tasks to be run before any invocation of the ACCEPT workflow.